docker/docs/content/scout/dashboard.md

 > Notifications are only triggered for the *last pushed* image tags for each
 > repository.
 "Last pushed" refers to the image tag that was most recently
 > pushed to the registry and analyzed by Docker Scout.
 If the last pushed image
-> is not by a newly disclosed CVE, then no notification will be triggered.
+> is not affected by a newly disclosed CVE, then no notification will be
+> triggered.

 The available notification settings are: